Webpage created: September 15, 2019

 An interior view of the

 Bowden and Sons Limited premises in Royal Parade, Plymouth,

 a customer at Bowden and Sons Limited, 1960.

 Bowden's closed their shop on Mutley Plain on February 7th 1959 and re-opened at 32 Royal Parade as "Messrs Bowden & Sons Ltd, incorporating Levy and Sloggett".

 The business was still family run, with Mr Frederick Ponsonby Bowden in charge and Mr Frederick Anthony Bowden and Miss Janet Bowden, also attending to customers.
-They were joined by the former manager of Messrs Levy & Sloggett Ltd, Mr Aubrey Bowden, but he was no relation to the family.
+They were joined by the former manager of Messrs Levy and Sloggett Limited, Mr Aubrey Bowden, but he was no relation to the family.

-When Mr Frederick Anthony Bowden retired in 1989 the business was taken over by Messrs Michael Spiers (Jewellers) Ltd, of Plymouth.
+When Mr Frederick Anthony Bowden retired in 1989 the business was taken over by Messrs Michael Spiers (Jewellers) Limited, of Plymouth.

 |With acknowledgement to Mr Keith White, managing director of Messrs Michael Spiers (Jewellers) Limited, 2009.|